VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 ## User Stories

 This chapter discusses the implementation of two user stories in addition to describing some changes and enhancements to the **Orders and Reservations** bounded context.

 ### Implement a Login using a Record Locator

 When a registrant creates an order for seats at a conference, the system generates a five character **order access code** and sends it to the registrant by email.
 The registrant can use her email address and the **order access code** on the conference web site to retrieve the order from the system at a later date.
 The registrant may wish retrieve the order to review it, or to complete the registration process by assigning attendees to seats.

 ### Inform the Registrant How Much Time Remains to Complete an Order.

 When a registrant creates an order, the system reserves the seats requested by the registrant until the order is complete or the reservations expire.
 To complete an order, the registrant must submit her details, such as name and email address, and make a successful payment.

-To help the registrant, the system displays a count-down timer to inform the registrant how much time remains to complete the order before the reservations expire.
+To help the registrant, the system displays a count-down timer to inform the registrant how much time remains to complete the order before the seat reservations expire.

+### Enabling a Registrant to Create an Order that Includes Multiple Seat Types.

 ## Architecture